EHCP appeal reasons — the platform drafts your grounds of appeal | EHCP Clarity

 Grounds of appeal checklist

-• You have stated clearly what the LA decided and on what date
+• You have stated clearly what the local authority decided and on what date

 • You have identified the correct legal test that applies to your appeal type

-• You have explained specifically why the LA misapplied that test
+• You have explained specifically why you argue the local authority did not apply that test correctly

-• You have identified and named the specific professional reports the LA failed to properly consider
+• You have identified and named the specific professional reports the local authority failed to properly consider

-• You have described the factual errors in the LA's reasoning with specific examples
+• You have described the factual errors in the local authority's reasoning with specific examples

 • You have stated clearly what outcome you want the Tribunal to order